emjiZzz/cravrplan-app/FIREBASE_SETUP.md

 ## Overview

-The CravrPlan app now supports three modes of operation:
+The CravrPlan app now supports two modes of operation:

 1. **Guest Mode** - Users can try the app without registration (data not saved)
 2. **Member Mode** - Full functionality for registered users with data persistence
-3. **Demo Account** - Pre-configured account with sample data

 ## Firebase Configuration